Access to China Articles

 The Internet has allowed the development of the Business-to-consumer market in China.

-Selling online on a Chinese-hosted internet site requires certification, only available to a Chinese business.
+Selling online on a Chinese-hosted website requires certification, which is which is only available to Chinese businesses.

-Any product sold on a Chinese internet site is subject to Chinese rules and regulations.
+Any product sold on a Chinese internet site is subject to the laws and regulations of China.

-Products sold on internet sites outside China to a Chinese consumer are not subject to Chinese rules and regulations.
+Products sold on websites outside China to a Chinese consumer are not subject to Chinese rules and regulations.

 Products imported to China are subject to duty and taxes